gohugoio/hugoThemes/README.md

 If your theme doesn't fit into the `Hugo Basic Example` site, we encourage theme authors to supply a self-contained Hugo site in `/exampleSite`.

+**NOTES**

-**NOTE:** The folder name here is important, as this folder will be picked up and used by the script that generates the Hugo Theme Site.
+* The folder name here is important, as this folder will be picked up and used by the script that generates the Hugo Theme Site.
 It mirrors the root directory of a Hugo website and allows you to add custom content, assets and a config file with preset values.

-**NOTE:** Most of the themes in this repo are hosted on GitHub.
+* Most of the themes in this repo are hosted on GitHub.
 We also include themes hosted on GitLab and similar, but we do not add themes living on a self-hosted repository.

-See [Artist theme's exampleSite](https://github.com/digitalcraftsman/hugo-artists-theme/tree/master/exampleSite) for a good example.
-And please make the site's content as neutral as possible.
+* Please make the Example Site's content as **neutral as possible**.
+See [Artist theme's exampleSite](https://github.com/digitalcraftsman/hugo-artists-theme/tree/master/exampleSite)

+* An Example Site should **not** have third party tracking enabled.
+If you wish to provide configuration parameters to third party services (analytics, comments etc) then please do not enter a valid account `ID` or username.

 Each theme needs: